 Liu, S., Chu, J., O'Keeffe, M., Bonawitz, E., & Ullman, T. (2025, May).
 Stumped!
 How well can 3-8-year-old children learn to think outside the box?.
-Poster to be presented at the Society for Research in Child Development Biennial Meeting, Minneapolis, MN.
+Poster to be presented at the 2025 Society for Research in Child Development Biennial Meeting, Minneapolis, MN.

-Bascandziev, I., Abutto, A., Walker, C., & Bonawitz, E. (2025).
+Callahan, M. Leotti, L., Fefferman, N., Bonawitz, E., LoBue (2025, May) How Do Children Learn and Reason About Contagion?
+The Development of Causal Mechanistic Reasoning of Germ Transmission.
+Poster to be presented at the 2025 Society for Research in Child Development Biennial Meeting, Minneapolis, MN.
+Bascandziev, I., Abutto, A., Walker, C., & Bonawitz, E. (2025, May).
 Consistency Monitoring and Domain-Specific Learning.
-Paper presented at the 2025 SRCD Biennial Meeting, Minneapolis, MN
+Paper presented at the 2025 Society for Research in Child Development Biennial Meeting, Minneapolis, MN